CircuitSetup/Remote/FUTABA.md

 ### How to take apart the Futaba remote control

-The following instructions only apply to the movie-accurate models FP-T8SGA-P and FP-T8SGH-P.
+The following instructions only apply to models FP-T8SGA-P and FP-T8SGH-P.

 ![part1](img/htof1.jpg)